IshaParanjpe/GestureWheel/README.md

 The model was trained on the Hand Gesture Recognition Database, which contains ten different hand gestures performed by ten different users.

-To train the model on a custom dataset, refer to the provided documentation in the [training section](training/README.md).

 ## How to Use

 1. Run the Gesture Wheel application, as explained in the [Usage](#usage) section.